Sunday, June 24, 2012

 Gluten Free Snacks on WW

-Healthy gluten free snacks are easy when you think ahead!
-I like to eat well and be conscious of my weight I realize that I need to have some healthy and easy snacks ready on the spot.
+Healthy gluten free WW friendly snacks are easy when you think ahead!
+I like to eat well and am conscious of my weight .
+I realize that in order to eat healthy and look good, I need to have some healthy and easy snacks ready on the spot for when I'm tired, stressed, or just plain hungry and am on the go.
 I call them my healthy " grab and go " snacks.

 “If You Keep Good Food In Your Fridge, You Will Eat Good Food” ~Errick McAdams”